 - Sign up for Chase credit cards first, because Chase is often more restrictive than other banks.
 If you’re interested, you can read more about Chase’s 5/24 rule and how they restrict new bonuses for some applicants who’ve recently applied for a lot of credit cards.
 As mentioned, my overall favorite card for beginners is the Chase Sapphire Preferred® Card because of its large welcome bonus, solid bonus categories and travel perks; you can read our full review of the Chase Sapphire Preferred card for more details.
 It comes with a huge 60,000-point bonus after spending $4,000 on purchases in the first three months.
 This is worth at least $750 when redeeming through the Chase travel portal or even more when transferring to Chase’s transfer partners like Hyatt or British Airways.

-- Capital One® Venture® Rewards Credit Card – Valuable sign-up bonus, simple earning structure and waived first-year annual fee (then $95 after that) Read our full review.
+- Capital One® Venture® Rewards Credit Card – Valuable sign-up bonus, simple earning structure and $95 annual fee.
+Read our full review.

 - American Express® Gold Card – Fantastic card for bonus earning on purchases at U.S. supermarkets and dining purchases.
 Read our full review here.